ARMmbed/mbed-os-5-docs/docs/porting/target/Watchdog.md

 - Sleep and debug modes don't stop the watchdog timer from counting down.
 - The function `hal_watchdog_init` is safe to call repeatedly.
 The function's implementation must not do anything if `hal_watchdog_init` has already initialized the hardware watchdog timer.
 - Maximum supported timeout is `UINT32_MAX` milliseconds; minimum timeout is 1ms.
+- The watchdog should trigger at or after the timeout value.
-- The timeout must be accurate to the nearest millisecond.
+- The watchdog should trigger before twice the timeout value.

 ### Undefined behavior

 - Calling any function other than `hal_watchdog_init` or `hal_watchdog_get_platform_features` before you have initialized the watchdog.

-### Notes
+### Note

-- A software reset may not stop the watchdog timer; the behavior is platform specific.
+A software reset may not stop the watchdog timer; the behavior is platform specific.
-- Timing on most platforms is based on the timeout registers and a prescaler value.
-They should be accurate to the nearest millisecond but may be off my a several µs.

 ## Dependency